Mediadevs/Validator/README.md

 - **Translations**
     - Swedish translation
     - German translation
-- **Contributing**
-    - Write guides on how to contribute to the library
 - **General**
     - Make code more accessible for older versions of PHP
     - Work on implementation for several library's (Symphony, Laravel, Yii, CackePHP, etc..)